aham-m/Network-Security-MITM-Analysis/README.md

 - Scapy
 - Network interface capable of accessing the authorized test network.
 - Administrative/root privileges may be required depending on the operating system and packet-capture configuration.
+- On Windows, IP forwarding may need to be enabled manually on the selected network interface before running the test.
+  - On Windows, this can be enabled from an elevated Command Prompt or PowerShell session using the appropriate network-interface index for the test machine.

 ## Installation